flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 case-sensitive namespaces.

 - Applications using code hosting IDs must have the repository URL reachable.
-In some edge cases, if the calculated code hosting URL doesn't match exactly, an exception can be granted after manually checking.
+In some cases, if the calculated code hosting URL doesn't match exactly, an exception can be granted after manually checking.